 The facilities are secured by, among other things, a first priority security interest, subject to permitted liens, in substantially all of our assets and all of the assets of certain of our subsidiaries and a pledge of certain of the stock of certain of our subsidiaries, in each case subject to specified exceptions.
 The facilities contain customary affirmative and negative covenants, including certain restrictions on our ability to pay dividends, and, with respect to the revolving credit facility, a financial covenant requiring us to maintain a specified total net leverage ratio in the event that on the last day of any fiscal quarter we have utilized more than 30% of our borrowing capacity under the facility.
+We were in compliance with all of the applicable covenants of the facilities as of December 31, 2016.
 As of December 31, 2016, we had not utilized more than 30% of our borrowing capacity under the revolving credit facility and compliance with the financial covenant was not applicable.

-In connection with entering into the facilities, we terminated our revolving credit facility with Bank of America.
+In connection with entering into the facilities in December 2016, we terminated our revolving credit facility with Bank of America.
 We did not have any outstanding borrowings under the Bank of America revolving credit facility at the time of termination.